particle-php/Validator/.github/CONTRIBUTING.md

 ### Bug fixes

 The on-going development will take place in the `master` branch.
-Bug fixes should be based on the latest release branch (e.g. `v1.0`, if the bug occurs in `v1.0.0`).
-After this, we can merge v1.0 back into the master branch to get the bug fix in the current development version.
+You can submit your pull requests to the `master` branch if you want to change something in the latest version.
+If you want to do a fix for an ealier version (e.g. `v1`), please submit your pull request to that branch.
+We will merge your fix back into the newer versions so everything is up to date/fixed.

 If you have fixed a bug, please add unit tests that prove that the code that was broken before, now works.